ZoomPhant/monitoring/src/content/docs/manual/index.md

 # References

 ----
-ZoomPhant can monitor everything for you,  from hardware to software, from standalone host to cluster like Kubernetes!
+ZoomPhant can monitor everything, from hardware to software, and from standalone hosts to clusters like Kubernetes!

-Please look at the specific sections for the stuff you want to monitoring, and in case the information you are looking for are not here yet, please leave us a message by email at [info@zervice.us](mailto:info@zervice.us).
+Please check the specific sections for the resources you want to monitor.
+If the information you need is not yet available, please reach out to us by email at [info@zervice.us](mailto:info@zervice.us).

-*Note: We are continuously adding more documents here, please be patient and check back once every a while for updates!*
+*Note: We are continuously adding more documentation here.
+Please check back periodically for updates!*